angry-goose-initiative/irve/README.md

 (Also at some point we split IRVE test code off into a hardware-independent repo called [RVSW](https://github.com/JZJisawesome/rvsw)).

 Keep in mind that IRVE is slow, managing only about 10-20MHz on a modern Ryzen system even in release mode.
-The purpose of this was to learn the architecture, not knock the socks of QEMU or anything :)
+The purpose of this was to learn the architecture, not knock the socks off of QEMU or anything :)

 ## Okay enough backstory, I want to try this out!